JakkuAzzo/FlowCue/README.md

 - **Gesture Control**: Next/Previous slides, switch songs, trigger live song detection.
 - **Voice & Audio Recognition**: "Next slide", "Previous", live lyrics lookup via Whisper or ACRCloud.
+- **Lyrics Search & Library**: Search and download lyrics for any song using the Genius API.
+- **Local Song Library**: Save songs to your personal library for offline use.
 - **Real-Time Sync**: All connected devices stay in perfect sync via Socket.IO or Firebase.
 - **Extended Display**: Audience and performer screens with custom layouts.
 - **Dynamic Backgrounds**: Video or image backgrounds with automatic contrast adjustment.